dmbarbour/glas/docs/GlasDesign.md

 A program is a value with a known interpretation.
 An application is a program with a known integration.
 The glas system specifies the ".g" language to bootstrap the system and serve as a foundation.
 However, many other models may eventually be supported through the module system.

-A valid ".g" file will compile to `g:(Dict of (Namespace of Method))`.
-The dictionary is a record of [namespaces, interfaces, and mixins](GlasProgNamespaces.md).
-An application namespace implements interfaces recognized by the runtime, and may declare abstract methods to be implemented by the runtime; see [glas applications](GlasApps.md).
-Despite OOP influences, the ".g" language is procedural in nature, with some inspiration from [grammars and logic](GrammarAndLogicProgramming.md).

-Methods are compiled to a Lisp-like [abstract assembly](AbstractAssembly.md).
-The proposed set of AST constructors is developed below.
+A valid ".g" file will compile to `g:(Namespace of Method)`, using an expressive [namespace model](GlasProgNamespaces.md) with support for mixins to define runtime recognized methods and abstract over runtime-provided effectful methods (see [glas applications](GlasApps.md)).
+Individual methods are defined using an [abstract assembly](AbstractAssembly.md).
+A proposed set of primitive AST constructors is developed below.

 ### Control Flow